Skip to content

 2. Projection Head

-• Decodes per-image intrinsics \(\mathbf{K}_i\) and extrinsics \(\{\mathbf{R}_i, \mathbf{t}_i\}\) from predicted camera tokens.
+• Decodes intrinsics \(\mathbf{K}_i\) and extrinsics \(\{\mathbf{R}_i, \mathbf{t}_i\}\) for each image from the predicted camera tokens.

-3. Seam Head — Multi-Feature Joint Optimization
+3. Seam Head — Multi-feature Joint Optimization

 \[E(\mathcal{I}) = E_l(\mathcal{I}) + E_c(\mathcal{I})\]